 Technology and Society

-Our vision is to create and transfer knowledge supporting the transition to a more sustainable society.
+Our mission is to create and transfer knowledge supporting the transition to a more sustainable society.

-- analyse novel materials and emerging technology applications with a focus on associated material and energy stocks and flows;
+- analysing novel materials & emerging technology applications with a focus on associated material & energy stocks and flows;

-- evaluate them with regard to both natural environment and societal constraints;
+- evaluating them with regard to environment constraints and societal needs;

-- provide guidance for designing more sustainable materials, technologies and sociotechnical systems.
+- providing guidance for designing more sustainable materials, technologies and socio-technical systems.

-Empa's Technology and Society Laboratory (TSL) consists of four research groups:
+Empa's Technology and Society Laboratory (TSL) consists of three research groups:

 - The Advancing Life Cycle Assessment (ALCA) group further develops the life cycle assessment (LCA) methodology to better support early phases of technology development and to address societal and environmental implications of novel material and emerging technology applications;

-- The Critical Materials and Resource Efficiency (CARE) group addresses the implications of novel material and emerging technology applications on society's material metabolism, with a particular focus on closing material cycles;
+- The Critical Materials and Resource Efficiency (CARE) group addresses the implications of novel material and emerging technology applications on society's material metabolism, with a particular focus on closing material cycles and adressing Circular Economy issues;